stormbeard/thesis/proposal/proposal.md

 The Nutanix Distributed File System (NDFS) is a distributed file system created by Nutanix Inc., a San Jose based company [1].
 The NDFS is facilitated by a clustering of controller virtual machines (CVMs) which reside, one per node, on each server in the cluster.
-The CVM presents via NFS, SMB, or iSCSI an interface to each hypervisor that they reside on.
+The CVM presents via NFS (for VMWare's ESXi [TODO]), SMB (for Microsoft's Hyper-V [TODO[), or iSCSI (for Nutanix's AHV [TODO]) an interface to each hypervisor that they reside on.
 For example, the interface provided by the CVMs to VMware's ESXi hypervisor [14] will be interfaced with as a datastore.
 The virtual machines' VMDK files will reside on the Nutanix datastore and be accessed via NFS through the CVM sharing a host with the user VM.

 ### Nutanix Cluster Components